penumbra-zone/penumbra/docs/guide/src/web.md

 doing so, you'll see buttons for actions such as **Receive**, **Send**, and **Exchange**.

-As of Testnet 53, only the **Send** action is supported.
-Check back on subsequent versions to follow progress as we implement more advanced functionality in the web wallet.

 ## Upgrading to a new testnet

 When a new testnet is released, you'll need to clear the existing state